 The High Efficiency Particulate Air, or HEPA, filter, was created to keep scientists safe from radiation as they developed an atomic bomb during World War II.
-Today these filters are frequently used in hospitals, science labs and even homes.
+Today these filters are often used in hospitals, science labs and even homes.

 HEPA filters are rated to take out 99.97 to 99.99% of particles measuring 0.3 microns and bigger.
 This includes pollen, dirt and dust.
 A HEPA air cleaner with activated carbon filters can capture chemicals, odors and smoke.